26 people found this helpful

-It’s caked with spatterings of fat; clogged with settled grease; sprinkled with an extra helping of dust and microscopic grime from the air.
-It’s one of the most hardworking parts of the kitchen, but often gets neglected.
-But knowing how to clean cooker hood surfaces can make a big difference to your kitchen aesthetic.
+It’s caked with spatterings of fat, clogged with settled grease, and sprinkled with an extra helping of dust and microscopic grime from the air.
+As one of the most hardworking parts of the kitchen, it’s also often neglected.
+Knowing how to clean cooker hood surfaces can make a big difference to your kitchen aesthetic.

-Learning how to clean extractor fan hood parts improves overall hygiene, too, as a clean cooker hood helps you get rid of grease, grime and even bacteria.
-Here’s how to clean cooker hood filters, surfaces and blades.
+Learning how to clean extractor fan hood parts improves overall hygiene, too, as a clean cooker hood helps remove grease, grime and even bacteria.

 How to clean an extractor fan filter